medic/cht-core/README.md

-# Kujua Lite
+# Medic Mobile

-These instructions should help you get setup to run or develop on Kujua Lite.
+These instructions should help you get setup to run or develop on Medic Mobile.
 For latest changes and release announcements see the [change log](Changes.md).

 ## Dependencies